WBND-LD

 WBND-LD (channel 57) is a low-power television station in South Bend, Indiana, United States, affiliated with ABC.
-It is owned by Weigel Broadcasting (as the company's only ABC affiliate), and is sister to CW affiliate WCWW-LD (channel 25) and MyNetworkTV affiliate WMYS-LD (channel 69).
+It is owned by Weigel Broadcasting (as the company's only ABC affiliate), and is sister to WCWW-LD (channel 25), an affiliate of The CW, and WMYS-LD (channel 69).
 The three stations share studios on Generations Drive (near the Indiana Toll Road) in northeastern South Bend; WBND-LD's transmitter is located just off the St. Joseph Valley Parkway on the city's south side.

 Due to its low-power status, its broadcasting radius only covers the immediate South Bend area.
 Therefore, Weigel relies on paid television subscription carriage for all three of its South Bend television stations to reach the entire market.